Want Ads: Song information

 The idea for the song started when studio engineer Barney Perkins, while looking through the classified section of a newspaper, suggested that someone write a song about want ads.
 Perry, as producer and songwriter for the project, felt that the idea might work.
-The duo brought in Johnson, leader of Chairmen of the Board, to contribute to the writing, after co-writing "Somebody's Been Sleeping (In My Bed)" (a #8 hit) with Perry for the Hot Wax group, 100 Proof (Aged in Soul).
+The duo brought in Johnson, leader of Chairmen of the Board, to contribute to the writing, after co-writing "Somebody's Been Sleeping (In My Bed)" (a No.8 hit) with Perry for the Hot Wax group, 100 Proof (Aged in Soul).

 The song was first recorded by another Hot Wax/Invictus act, Glass House (the group responsible for the top 10 R&B single "Crumbs Off the Table") led by Freda Payne's younger sister, Scherrie Payne.
 Payne did not like the song and with Perry being equally unsatisfied with that version, she and Freda recorded the song themselves.
 Still unsatisfied, Payne later suggested that Honey Cone lead singer Edna Wright record it after she had passed through the studio.
 The initial version of the song, titled "Stick Up," eventually was recorded and released as the group's follow up to "Want Ads."
-It peaked at #11 on the pop charts in August and #1 on the R&B charts in September.
+It peaked at No.11 on the pop charts in August and No.1 on the R&B charts in September.

-This song was covered by Ullanda McCullough and made into a disco song for her 1979 album "Love Zone" and by Taylor Dayne in 1988 for her hugely successful debut album Tell It to My Heart.
-The song later was used as a sample in "Heaven," Mary Mary's 2005 lead-off single from their self-titled third studio album.
-The single made history breaking and setting records when it remained at #1 for nine consecutive weeks on the Billboard Gospel Radio chart back in 2005.
+The track was recorded by Ullanda McCullough and made into a disco song for her 1979 album "Love Zone" and by Taylor Dayne in 1988 for her hugely successful debut album Tell It to My Heart.
+Later, it was used as a sample in "Heaven," Mary Mary's 2005 lead-off single from their self-titled third studio album.
+The single made history breaking and setting records when it remained at No.1 for nine consecutive weeks on the Billboard Gospel Radio chart back in 2005.
 Edna Wright also makes a brief cameo appearance at the end of the music video singing along to the chorus and lip-synching to her own sampled vocals.
 The song is featured in the 2007 film Because I Said So.

 2016 saw Want Ads sampled on The Avalanches' track Because I'm Me from the album Wildflower.